Second Domain Analysis of Sociology Jobs in the Tech Industry

 For their Principle Design Research Lead position, Microsoft lists the following mixture of research methods as preferred requirements: “Well established portfolio of research techniques from ethnography, field studies, interviews, evaluative usability studies, concept validation, user journey mapping, surveys, scorecards and competitive analysis.”

 Overall, the most frequently mentioned skill in sociology-related job postings at major tech companies is survey and experimental research.
 Designing these research projects appears the most important skill with analysis frequently mentioned, simultaneously.
 With that said, there was a surprising amount of qualitative requirements for many of these jobs, most notably ethnography and in-depth interview experience.

 While many of these job listings require 3-10 years experience using these skills, there are two examples where these companies explicitly mention academic experience as qualifying.
 One example is Apple’s posting for Employee Survey Program Manager which states, “five years experience in applied survey research (this could include work during graduate studies),” and another is Google’s posting for a User Experience Researcher suggesting “experience in a variety of product spaces, applied research and/or academic settings,” is a preferred qualification.

-Sociological Theory and Professional Development for Sociology Jobs in the Tech Industry
+Sociological Theory and Sociology Jobs in the Tech Industry

 Unlike research methods, sociological theory is less explicit in job postings at major tech companies.
 However, there is evidence that theoretical knowledge is valuable to these companies.
 For example, a management position at Twitter suggests, “understanding of global geopolitical and social issues and threats to/from different regions of the world” is a preferred qualification.